Market Approach for Cannabis Businesses (4 of 8)

 Due to the challenges of utilizing public company data and finalized transaction data, I’ve had success using alternative data sources for the Market Approach.
 I’ve used active cannabis business sale listings combined with interviews of local brokers, attorneys, and business owners to inform my valuations.
 The result is timely, local information from a variety of sources.
 Triers-of-fact have been persuaded that these data sources are reliable.

-If you own or represent a cannabis business in Seattle, Bellevue, or elsewhere in the Pacific Northwest and need a business valuation or financial expert, call 4 Corners Financial Forensics at 425-998-7690 or schedule a video call here; we’ll listen to your situation and help you scope your project.
+If you own or represent a cannabis business in Seattle, Bellevue, or elsewhere in the Pacific Northwest and need a business valuation or financial expert, call 4 Corners Financial Forensics at 425.800.4896 or email us; we’ll listen to your situation and help you scope your project.
 We’d love to help you.

 Stay tuned for the next blog post in this series, which will cover the Income Approach and discount rates in the context of valuing cannabis businesses.

-You can find previous installments of the Cannabis Valuations in Washington State series at the links below:
+You can find additional installments of the Cannabis Valuations in Washington State series at the links below:

 Previous